xclusive36/MarkItUp/docs/MANAGED_HOSTING_IMPLEMENTATION_STATUS.md

 **Branch:** `managed-hosting-authentication`
 **Date:** November 7, 2025
-**Status:** ✅ Phase 1 & 2 Complete
+**Status:** ✅ Phase 1-7 Complete - Core Authentication Ready

 ---

 ## 🎯 Overview

-Successfully implemented the foundational authentication and multi-tenancy system for MarkItUp managed hosting.
-The application now has user accounts, session management, and quota enforcement.
+Successfully implemented a complete authentication and multi-tenancy system for MarkItUp managed hosting.
+The application now has user accounts, session management, quota enforcement, and all API routes are protected with user-scoped data access.

 ---